nlovell/turret-rig/README.md

     - [Rainmeter](#rainmeter)

 **Note this guide is in progress, and as such any files and details listed are still subject to change**.

+## Music

+If you're planning to read or follow this guide, I recommend the album [Modular Chronicles by Jim Birkett](https://themodularchronicles.bandcamp.com/album/the-modular-chronicles-volume-one)!

+Or, if you're in the mood for the official Portal 2 soundtrack - [Spotify](https://open.spotify.com/album/21MOM5nRM9SjIsonoOGY4Q?si=MTh7VkQBQk6xLX_9raVKLg) | [Tidal](https://listen.tidal.com/album/46173931)

 ## Parts List